page contents

 I feel like cars are similar to relationships.
 When you’ve driven a car for years, you become intimately acquainted with it.
 You know when things aren’t going well.
 You can feel when things are different.
 You take for granted the good times and can sense when it needs some extra TLC.
 Lately I’ve felt like things were off.
 Weird noises came from odd places and braking was not as smooth as it used to be.

 Since I’m such a loving car owner, I could sense my neglect and took it to the shop on Monday.
-My mechanic Butch (real name) told me that it’s time for me to give my Honda a new makeover:
+My mechanic Butch (real name) told me that it’s time for me to give my Honda a new makeover, he also advised me on when to contact an attorney after a car accident.

 First Priority: Get four brand new tires immediately.